 Sara’s father has five daughters.
 The oldest is called LALA, the next is LELE, the third is LILI, the fourth is LOLO.
 What is the fifth daughter’s name?

-Right, I have already had some feedback about the old Rosemarket Club, so I should be able to slap something together on that fairly soon, but if anyone feels like adding their own memories, please get in touch.
+Right, I have already had some feedback about the old Rosemarket Club, so I should be able to slap something together on that fairly soon, but if anyone feels like adding their own memories, please

 Before I go once again I am grateful to John Dyble, who has kindly lent me a copy of The Mariner, the magazine of Milford Haven Grammar School, 1979.